Confidentiality of Scores

 - the number of the test item being questioned, if possible

-If you have a complaint about the testing facilities or the test administrator, write within three days after the test date.
-Be sure to give the date of the test, the name of the test center, and the city and country in which you tested.
-Send it to:
+If you have a complaint about the testing facilities or the test center staff, email TOEFL@ets.org no later than 7 days after your test date.
+Be sure to include the name you used when you registered, your registration number, the date of the test, the name of the test center, and the city and country in which you tested.

 ETS Score Cancellation Policy